 What Does A Hair Glaze Do?

-This fabulous procedure ads polish and shine to any hair type.
+This fabulous procedure adds polish and shine to any hair type.
 If it’s brittle and coarse, it makes the strands look healthy and glossy.
 It is not a nourishing or moisturizing treatment; more likely, it acts like a topcoat for each strand.

-Hair glaze will not repair your split ends, it works more on the outside, making the hair color look intense and vibrant.
+Hair glaze will not repair your split ends.
+It works more on the outside, making the hair color look intense and vibrant.
 It can make quite a difference for the aspect of your hair and can make your gorgeous hue look eye-popping again!

 How to Apply Hair Glaze